 I believe grief and bereavement impact our physical, mental, and emotional aspects of ourselves.

 I believe grief is part of life, and not a problem.
 My aim is not to try to take your grief away.
 Instead, I am here to listen, validate, encourage, help you feel safe, and integrate the losses into your life.

 Areas of practice

-Successful therapy begins with a strong therapeutic fit.
+Successful counselling begins with